sonic-net/SONiC/doc/smart-switch/high-availability/eni-based-forwarding.md

 ### Tunnel Next Hop ###

-An example flow which creates a Tunnel Next Hop would be when a VNET Route is programmed with Tunnel Hop.
-Ref: https://github.com/sonic-net/SONiC/blob/master/doc/vxlan/Vxlan_hld.md#22-app-db
+An example flow which creates a Tunnel Next Hop would be programming a VNET route with Tunnel Hop.
+Ref for Schema: https://github.com/sonic-net/SONiC/blob/master/doc/vxlan/Vxlan_hld.md#22-app-db

     VNET_ROUTE_TUNNEL_TABLE:{{vnet_name}}:{{prefix}}
         "endpoint": {{ip_address}}
         "mac_address":{{mac_address}} (OPTIONAL)
         "vni": {{vni}}(OPTIONAL)

-To identify a Tunnel Next Hop, a combination of these parameters are required by ACL Orchagent
+To create a Tunnel NH or NHG, a combination of these parameters are required
-1) Tunnel Name
+- Tunnel Name
-2) Endpoint IP
+- Endpoint IP
-3) MAC (OPTIONAL)
+- MAC (OPTIONAL)
-4) VNI (OPTIONAL)
+- VNI (OPTIONAL)

-ACL_RULE_TABLE should be equipped to accept these new paremeters without breaking backward compatibility.
-Thus, a new Table to represent the tunnel next hop.
+ACL_RULE_TABLE should be equipped to accept these new paremeters.
+Thus, a new table to represent the tunnel NH or NHG is added.
+Key for this table should be an input to redirect_action field in the ACL_RULE_TABLE

 ```
-key                      = "TUNNEL_NEXT_HOP_TABLE:next_hop_object_name"
+key                      = "TUNNEL_NH_TABLE:nh_object_name"

-tunnel_name              = STRING                               ; Name of the Tunnel which has the nexthop associated
+tunnel_name              = STRING                               ; Name of the Tunnel which has the NH or NHG associated
 endpoint_ip              = List of IP's separated by comma      ; Endpoint IP's.
 When there are multiple IP's it is assumed to be a next hop group
 mac_address              = List of MAC's separated by comma     ; Inner Destination MAC's (Optional)
 vni                      = List of VNI's separated by comma     ; Next Hop Entry VNI's (Optional)
+description              = STRING                               ; Additional Information explaining the NH  (Optional)
 ```

-Key for this table should be an input to redirect_action field in the ACL_RULE_TABLE

-**Note:  **

 ```
 key: ACL_RULE_TABLE:table_name:rule_name

 redirect_action = 1*255CHAR         : <All the old attributes>
-                                    : next hop for tunnel             Example: npu2npu_tunnel0, this should be a key in the TUNNEL_NEXT_HOP table
+                                    : next hop for tunnel             Example: npu2npu_tunnel0, this should be a key in the TUNNEL_NH_TABLE
 ```

 Exmaple: ACL Rule for outbound traffic and remote DPU

      {
-        "TUNNEL_NEXT_HOP_TABLE": {
+        "TUNNEL_NH_TABLE": {
-            "npu2npu_tunnel_nh":{
-                "tunnel_name": "npu2npu_tunnel0",
-                "endpoint_ip": "3.3.3.3/32",
+            "ha_tunnel_nh0":{
+                "DESCRIPTION": "NH to Active NPU with ENI 1000" "TUNNEL_NAME": "npu_tunnel",
+                "ENDPOINT_IP": "3.3.3.3",
-                "vni": "100"
+                "VNI": "100"
+            },
+            "npu2npu_tunnel_nhg0":{
+                "DESCRIPTION": "NHG to HA Pair with ENI 2000" "TUNNEL_NAME": "npu_tunnel",
+                "ENDPOINT_IP": "1.1.1.1,2.2.2.2",
+                "VNI": "200,200"
             }
         }
         "ACL_RULE": {
-              "ENI|RULE_OUTBOUND_REMOTE_ENI0": {
+              "ENI|INBOUND_REMOTE_ENI1000": {
                   "PRIORITY": "999",
                   "VNI": "4000",
                   "DST_IP": "1.1.1.1/32",
                   "INNER_DST_MAC": "aa:bb:cc:dd:ee:ff"
+                  "REDIRECT": "ha_tunnel_nh0"
+              },
+              "ENI|INBOUND_REMOTE_ENI2000": {
+                  "PRIORITY": "999",
+                  "VNI": "4000",
+                  "DST_IP": "1.1.1.1/32",
+                  "INNER_DST_MAC": "aa:bb:cc:dd:ee:ff"
-                  "REDIRECT": "npu2npu_tunnel_nh"
+                  "REDIRECT": "npu2npu_tunnel_nhg0"
               }
         }
     }